UniversalDependencies/docs/contributing.md

 To edit the actual documentation, first find the page you're interested in.
-For example, to navigate to the documentation for the English language `dobj` (direct object) dependency:
+For example, to navigate to the documentation for the English language `obj` (direct object) dependency:

 * Start from the homepage ([http://universaldependencies.org/](http://universaldependencies.org/))
 * Click on the "English relations index" link (go to [http://universaldependencies.org/en/dep/index.html](http://universaldependencies.org/en/dep/index.html))
-* Click on the "dobj" link (go to [http://universaldependencies.org/en/dep/dobj.html](http://universaldependencies.org/en/dep/dobj.html))
+* Click on the "obj" link (go to [http://universaldependencies.org/en/dep/obj.html](http://universaldependencies.org/en/dep/obj.html))

 Then, edit and save your changes: